A Human Being Died That Night: Pretoria Central Prison

 Pretoria Central Prison is located in Pretoria, South Africa.
 It contains an all-male prison, in which de Kock was held.
 It is a large complex including multiple different buildings and areas.
 De Kock was held in the main part, where all of the sentenced prisoners were held, C-Max.
 There is also a female ward on site, but they are kept separate from the males.
 The prison can hold up to 8,000 prisoners and has a staff of 2,100 currently under the control of Area Commissioner, Tlabo Thokolo.
 The name has now changed to Kgosi Mampuru II Correctional Centre, although it is still often referred to as Pretoria Central Prison.

 Stage adaptation

-A play, with the same title, was written in 2013 by Nicholas Wright, and produced at the Fugard Theater in Cape Town, the Market Theatre in Johannesburg, and the Hampstead Theatre in London.
+A play, with the same title, was written in 2013 by Nicholas Wright, and produced at the Fugard Theatre in Cape Town, the Market Theatre in Johannesburg, and the Hampstead Theatre in London.

 The play was shown in both Cape Town and Johannesburg South Africa.
 The Johannesburg audience was majority (60%) black and majority young.
 The Cape Town audience was majority (85%) white.
-It was also presented to audiences school children in order to educate them on the history of apartheid and the Truth and Reconciliation Commission.
+It was also presented to audiences of school children in order to educate them on the history of apartheid and the Truth and Reconciliation Commission.